Revisiting Process versus Product Metrics: a Large Scale Analysis: RESULTS

 \begin{RQbox} \textbf{RQ 6:} Measured in terms of stagnation, Do models built from different sets of metrics stagnate across releases, when measured at at-scale? \end{RQbox}

 In this research question, we try to measure the stagnation property of the models built using the process and product metrics.
-As suggested by Rahman et al. , we use Spearman rank correlation between the learned probability from the training set and predicted probability from the test set to calculate the correlation between these two.
-Here if we find a high correlation between the learned and predicted probability, that will indicate the models are probability learning to predict the same set of files defective and finding the same defect percentage in the test set as training set and it is not able to properly differentiate between defective and non-defective files.
-Table~\ref{tbl:rq6} shows the Spearman rank correlation between the learned and predicted probability for models built using process and product metrics.
-We can see for model built using product data has significantly higher correlation than model built using process data. although this value is significantly higher, both in case of process and product metrics the correlation value is lower than what Rahman et al. reported in their project.
+As suggested by Rahman et al., we use Spearman rank correlation between the learned probability from the training set and predicted probability from the test set to calculate the correlation between these two.
+To learn the learned probability and predicted probability, we use the defect-proneness from the learner (Random Forest in this research question) across all pairs of training-test releases.
+For each pair of training-test releases, if a file has been committed multiple times during a release, we consider the file instance that was changed last.
+Here a high correlation between the learned and predicted probability, which will indicate the models are probably learning to predict the same set of files defective.
+It is finding the same probabilities in the test set as training set and thus, it is not able to properly differentiate between defective and non-defective files.
+Figure~\ref{fig:rq6} shows a box plot of Spearman rank correlation between the learned and predicted probability for models built using process and product metrics on 700 projects used as part of this study.
+We can see that, a model built using product data has significantly higher correlation than a model built using process data.
+Although this value is slightly lower, both in the case of process and product metrics than what Rahman et al. reported in their project, the results signify the models built with product metrics are significantly more stagnant than the models built using process metrics.

 \begin{RQbox} \textbf{RQ 7:} Do stagnant models (based on stagnant metrics) tend to predict recurringly defective entities? \end{RQbox}